Fisher Investments Reviews What The 2024 Presidential Election Means for Stocks

 Historical Election Year Stock Returns

+Some investors fear this year’s strong start may dim the outlook for the rest of the year, but strong starts in election years aren’t unprecedented.
 While averages indicate election year stock returns are back-end loaded (gold line), a few big first-half declines under Republican presidents (red line) skew the overall average down.
-Six of eight negative election year first halves were under Republican presidents.
+Six of eight negative election years first halves were under Republican presidents.
 Five of those occurred during or just after recessions—a recipe for a party switch.

 Investors have long (and wrongly, in our view) cast Republicans as pro-business and Democrats as anti-business.
 Hence, a looming flip from Republican to Democrat sparks fears of less market-friendly policy.
 But 2024 features an incumbent Democrat, which either extends the status quo or tees up a transition to an administration perceived as pro-business.
 When a Democratic president is already in the White House (blue line), fourth-year returns have been more consistently positive with +6.4% in the first half and +7.1% in the second half.*